Current research areas:

 Our current studies in this space are focused on:

-2) speech perception in veterans with TBI
+1) speech perception in veterans with TBI (includes neural imaging with EEG)

 4) understanding environmental and biological barriers to efficacy

-5) letter sound learning in dyslexia
+5) letter sound learning in dyslexia (includes neural imaging with fMRI)